 The Weeknd’s Album Launch Utilising Spotify Data

-Popular singer The Weeknd and Spotify paired up to generate hype for his upcoming album, through the use of Spotify’s listening data to personalise video ads.
+Popular singer The Weeknd and Spotify paired up to generate hype for his upcoming album, through the use of Spotify’s listening data to personalize video ads.

 MrBeast’s Philanthropy YouTube Channel